 Opting for fresher foods over frozen can mean using your oven and microwave much less and, therefore, save you money as well as electricity.
-Also, take advantage of the summer months, where fresh fruit and vegetables are in abundance.
+Also, take advantage of the summer months, when fresh fruit and vegetables are abundant.

 Wash Full Loads

 Rather than washing clothes as and when, wait until your washing basket has enough to fill a load.
 The same goes for your dishwasher.
 Wait until it’s full of plates, cups and cutlery before turning it on.
 Fuller loads mean doing less.

 Not only will this save electricity, water and money, but time as well.

 Hang Laundry To Dry